cyclr/docs/pages/v2/01-about-cyclr/04-minimum-requirements.md

 ---
 {::options parse_block_html="true" /}
 <section class="card">

 ## Supported browsers

-Cyclr’s workflow builder is very powerful and as such we do suggest that you run the latest versions of our supported browsers:
+Cyclr’s integration builder is powerful and so for best results, we recommend that you run the latest versions of our supported browsers:

 *   Chrome
 *   Firefox
 *   Safari
 *   Edge

-In addition, your browser should allow JavaScript and cookies in order to use Cyclr.
+In addition, to use Cyclr, your browser needs to allow JavaScript and cookies.

 </section>
 <section class="card">

 ## Supported operating systems

-Cyclr is tested against all recent versions of Windows, Mac OSX, and Linux.
+We test Cyclr against all recent versions of the following operating systems:

+*  Windows
+*  Mac OSX
+*  Linux

 </section>